blurstudio/custom-debugger-patches/README.md

 - Open Sublime
 - In the menu, select Preferences -> Browse Packages
-- Clone this repository to the root of the opened folder, then close the folder
+- Clone this repository to the root of the opened folder
-- Follow the message instructions
+- Close Sublime and restart